gustavo-meilus/transcriber/README.md

 transcript file --model large --cpu
 ```

-### Audio Device
+### Audio Device Selection

-The live transcription is configured for the TAE2146 audio device.
-To use a different device, modify the device selection in `transcript_pkg/live_transcribe.py`.
+The live transcription supports all available audio input devices on your system:

+- **Interactive Selection** - Choose from a menu of available devices when starting
+- **Direct Selection** - Use `--device INDEX` to select a specific device
+- **TAE2146 Support** - Automatically detects and offers TAE2146 devices when available
+- **System Audio** - Look for "monitor" devices to capture system audio

 ## 📊 Tested Performance